FuelLabs/sway-applications/escrow/SPECIFICATION.md

 #### `deposit()`

-1. The buyer must deposit into the escrow one asset from the options provided by the seller
+1. The buyer must deposit into the escrow one asset from the list of assets provided by the seller
 2. The escrow accepts a 1 time deposit therefore the buyer cannot go back and deposit a different asset

 > **NOTE** Once a buyer deposits they are unable to get the asset out by themselves.
 Either the arbiter must resolve in their favour or the seller must return the deposit.
 This is a safety mechanism.